citusdata/citus_docs/faq/faq.rst

 How do I change the shard count for a hash partitioned table?
 -------------------------------------------------------------

-Note that it is not straightforward to change the shard count of an already distributed table.
-If you need to do so, please `Contact Us <https://www.citusdata.com/about/contact_us>`_.
-It's good to think about shard count carefully at distribution time, see :ref:`faq_choose_shard_count`.
+Citus has a function called :ref:`alter_distributed_table` that can change the shard count of a distributed table.

 How does citus support count(distinct) queries?
 -----------------------------------------------